l7mp/stunner/README.md

    Greetings from STUNner!
    ```

-Observe how we haven't specified the STUNner public IP address and port for `turncat`.
-The
+Observe that we haven't specified the STUNner public IP address and port for `turncat`: it is
-`turncat` utility is clever enough to read the [running configuration](#check-your-config) from
+clever enough to read the [running configuration](#check-your-config) from Kubernetes
-Kubernetes directly; just specify the special STUNner URI
+directly.
+Just specify the special STUNner URI `k8s://stunner/stunnerd-config:udp-listener`,
-`k8s://stunner/stunnerd-config:udp-listener`, identifying the namespace and the name for the
+identifying the namespace and the name for the STUNner ConfigMap and the name of the listener to
-STUNner ConfigMap and the name of the listener to connect to, and `turncat` will do the heavy
+connect to, and `turncat` will do the heavy lifting.
-lifting.

 Note that your actual WebRTC clients will not need to use `turncat` to reach the cluster: all
 modern Web browsers and WebRTC clients come with a STUN/TURN client included.
 Here, `turncat` is
 used only to *simulate* what a real WebRTC client would do when trying to reach STUNner.
-For more
-info, see the `turncat` [documentation](/cmd/turncat).

 ### Reconcile

 Any time you see fit, you can update the STUNner configuration through the Gateway API: STUNner
-will automatically reconcile the underlying dataplane for the new configuration in a matter of
+will automatically reconcile the underlying dataplane for the new configuration.
-millisecs.

 For instance, you may decide to open up your WebRTC infrastructure on TCP as well; say, because an
 enterprise NAT on the client network path has gone berserk and started to actively filter UDP/TURN
 traffic.
 The below steps will do just that: open another gateway on STUNner, this time on the TCP
 port 3478, and reattach the UDPRoute to both Gateways so that no matter which protocol a client
-connection was received on it will be routed to the `media-plane` service (i.e., the UDP greeter)
+chose the connection will be routed to the `media-plane` service (i.e., the UDP greeter) by
-by STUNner.
+STUNner.

 1. Add the new TCP Gateway.

    ```console
    kubectl apply -f - <<EOF
    apiVersion: gateway.networking.k8s.io/v1alpha2